dreisicht/renderrob/Documentation.md

 ##### Rendering

 - Border rendering gets disabled, if high quality is active.
 Otherwise it remains enabled.
+- Random seed is enabled, if Animation Denoising is enabled.
 - Jobs get rendered in the order, they are shown in the list.
 You can reorder them by drag-and-drop.
 Therefore select the line and drag it on the left side up or down.
 - CPU renders on n-1 cores to not bottleneck GPU render
 - You can only render one scene in one job.
 If you want to render a second scene just create another job